 Rapid tests can expire, but many shelf lives have been extended

 Different tests have different shelf lives, but many of the original expiration dates have been extended since the tests were authorized.

 In such cases, the manufacturer has provided evidence to the government that the tests give accurate results longer than was known when they were created.

-To check whether the expiration date of your particular test has been revised, click on the relevant link on the FDA's list and look up the lot number.
+To check whether the expiration date of your particular test has been revised, click on the relevant link on the Food and Drug Administration’s list and look up the lot number.

 When to test if you've been exposed or feel ill